home-assistant/home-assistant.io/source/_components/influxdb.markdown

 ha_release: 0.9
 ---

 The `influxdb` component makes it possible to transfer all state changes to an external [InfluxDB](https://influxdb.com/) database.
-See the [official installation documentation](https://docs.influxdata.com/influxdb/v1.6/introduction/installation/) for how to setup an InfluxDB database, or if you're using hassio, [there is a community add-on](https://community.home-assistant.io/t/community-hass-io-add-on-influxdb/54491).
+See the [official installation documentation](https://docs.influxdata.com/influxdb/v1.6/introduction/installation/) for how to set up an InfluxDB database, or if you're using Hass.io, [there is a community add-on](https://community.home-assistant.io/t/community-hass-io-add-on-influxdb/54491) available.

 ## {% linkable_title Configuration %}